36 top tips for picking the best event registration software platform

-If you plan different kinds of events (classes, concerts, meetings, fundraisers, etc.), you will need event registration software that is event-agnostic.
+If you plan different kinds of events like classes, concerts, meetings, fundraisers, etc., you will need event registration software that is event-agnostic.
 And even if you offer the same types of events consistently, you are better off using a tool that has the flexibility to accommodate many different requirements so if your needs do change, you won’t have to start your search all over again for another software application.

 2. A cloud-based application

 Here’s what you typically receive when going with an online Software-as-a-Service provider.
 Free software updates.
 Nothing to download, install or maintain on your own machines.
 Cloud storage of your data.
 And, if the software provider is a good one, daily data backups; mobile-responsive versions that can be accessed on smartphones, tablets, laptops and desktops; and a single account that all your users can log into and collaborate.
 Enough said.

 Most event registration apps offer the ability to "sell" both free and paid tickets, with many offering a freemium version for the free ticketing option and a fee-based version for paid events.
 Not only should you make sure the tools you are considering offer both but also provide options for open pricing (minimum price with the ability to pay more) and the ability to collect donations (either with or without purchase).

 Some event professionals want their event registration software to also include a full email marketing and communications suite.
 However, very few (if any) offer anything that can compare to what you get from email marketing platforms like MailChimp, Constant Contact or Marketo.
 The main reason is because these services have relationships with Internet Service Providers that enhance the deliverability of your emails (plus many have extended features like email tracking and drip campaigns).